Dark373/F1-2023-Theme-V2/readme.txt

 6. Change/Switch Renders
 - Desired render (example_layout2) does not appear on drop down menus due to size limits:
+- example_layout1 does appear as a renderable image in the app so we need to swap index numbers between example_layout1 and example_layout2
+- Index numbers are located in the layout_description.json files for each layout
 - File location: layouts/example_layout1/layout_description.json
 - Idex (position on drop-down menu).
 - Swap Index numbers of example_layout1 and example_layout2.